 Burnett Petroleum Company traces its roots back to 1929 through various acquisitions and mergers.
-In 1986, a Burnett controlled entity Republic Petroleum Company purchased Arcadia Refining Company (later re-named Arcadia Exploration & Production Company) “Arcadia”, maintaining the management team and merging all of Republic’s assets into Arcadia.
+In 1986, a Burnett controlled entity Republic Petroleum Company purchased Arcadia Refining Company (later re-named Arcadia Exploration & Production Company) “Arcadia”, maintaining the management team and merger of all of Republic’s assets into Arcadia.

 Arcadia Refining Company was founded in 1929 by Gustavus A. Buder, a prominent attorney and business man from St. Louis, Missouri, shortly after the discovery of the great East Texas oil field.
 Arcadia Refining Company ultimately never ventured into the refining business and instead evolved into an independent Texas oil and gas company.
 Arcadia’s focus from the late 1920’s through the 80’s was on purchasing mineral and royalty interests, acquiring existing production (building considerable interests in Texas, Oklahoma and Louisiana), and exploration.
 The dynamic exploration program of Arcadia produced the East Texas discoveries of fields such as Ann McKnight, Bellwood Lake, Chapel Hill and participated in the development of Oak Hill, Hitt’s Lake, Shamburger Lake, and Fairway Fields.
 Arcadia enjoyed many successes throughout the 20th century, becoming an operator of over 350 wells, owning a non-op working interest in over 400 others, as well as starting a subsidiary oil field supply company.

 In 2010, Mr. Burnett founded Burnett Petroleum Company “BPC” and subsequently purchased the assets of Arcadia.
-Since that time, BPC and/or its affiliate Magnolia Petroleum Company has acquired producing assets from Wynn-Crosby in South Texas including operational interests in the Nordheim, Grand Slam and Allen Dome fields.
-In 2012, BPC monetized out of 90% of its interest the Talco Field to GE Capital “GE” and formed Burnett Petroleum Partners with GE as the controlling interest owner.
-BPC continued to manage both the partnership and supervise operations of the field.
-In 2019 Mr. Burnett and partners acquired the assets of Burnett Petroleum Partners causing a dissolution of the GE Capital controlled partnership.
-In 2015 BPC/Magnolia acquired all of the assets of Famray and Famcor Companies of Houston Texas in the Gulf Coast area, including interests with operations in the Schwab, Shepherd, Goodrich, Six Lakes and Big Sandy Fields.
-Further, BPC is a 25% non-operated stake holder in a Texas Gulf Coast exploration joint venture which has successfully completed over 40 wells since 2010 and has partnered with Rosewood Resources in a successful new field discovery and development in Louisiana.
-BPC has secured the rights to over 120 square miles of seismic data from Rosewood Resources in Kansas.
-By utilizing its in-house expertise and by carefully selecting top quality outside experts, BPC has secured leases on a 4,000 acre prospect in Sherman County, Kansas, and plans to commence drilling in early 2020.
+Since that time, BPC has acquired producing assets from Wynn-Crosby in South Texas that includes controlling interests in the Nordheim, Grand Slam and Allen Dome fields.
+In 2012, BPC monetized out of 90% of its interest in the Talco Field to GE Capital “GE” and formed Burnett Petroleum Partners "BP Partners" with GE as the controlling interest owner.
+BP Partners managed while Arcadia Operating handled field operations.
+In 2019 Mr. Burnett and partners created Talco Oil Company and acquired the assets of Burnett Petroleum Partners causing a dissolution of the GE Capital controlled partnership.
+In 2015 BPC acquired all of the assets of Famray and Famcor Companies of Houston Texas in the Gulf Coast area, including controlling interests in the Schwab, Shepherd, Goodrich, Six Lakes and Big Sandy Fields.
+Further, BPC was a 25% interest owner in a Texas Gulf Coast exploration joint venture which purchased in excess of 150 miles of seismic data in the upper Gulf Coast and drilled 43 economically successful wells resulting in an 85% success rate, 20 new field discoveries and 4 million barrels of reserves.
+BPC partnered with Rosewood Resources in the successful discovery of the Black Creek and Gordon South fields in Louisiana.
+BPC secured the rights to over 120 square miles of seismic data from Rosewood Resources in Kansas which it fully reprocessed (high frequency and inversion) and tied into offset producers and analog wells to establish a 4,000 acre prospect in Sherman County, Kansas, with plans to commence drilling in early 2020.
 BPC is dedicated to finding, acquiring, and exploiting only the best deals for itself and its partners.
 Our future is bright and we look forward to continual success by “Making Our Own Luck.”